 Medications and surgery

-Women with more severe cases of prolonged and continuous periods may consider pharmaceutical options.
+Women with more severe cases of heavy, prolonged periods may consider pharmaceutical options.

-Most traditional doctors will push to prescribe oral contraception or hormone therapy to regulate the menstrual cycle and balance your hormone levels.
+Doctors will typically choose from medications to reduce blood loss, relieve pain, or balance hormones, such as oral contraception or hormone therapy.
 If medical therapy is unsuccessful, surgical treatment will be pursued on an individual basis.

 Don't let prolonged periods keep you from staying healthy and positive.
 Armed with the information and suggestions above, you could soon be on your way to regular and healthy menstrual cycles.
 Click on the following link for more information about natural and effective irregular period treatments.